oktadev/okta-blog/_source/_posts/2022-05-04-angular-microfrontend-deploy.md

 npm run run:all
 ```

-When you run the project, you should see all the beautiful cupcakes this store sells, be able to sign in, view your profile, add items to your basket, view your cupcake basket, and sign out.
+When you run the project, you should see all the beautiful cupcakes this store sells.
+You'll be able to sign in, view your profile, add items to your basket, view your cupcake basket, and sign out.
 All the basics for handling your sweet treat needs!

-> **Note**: _If you only want to follow the tutorial in this post and skip the first, you can clone the code sample repo to get going.
+> **Note**: _If you want to skip the first post and follow along with this tutorial, you can clone the code sample repo to get going.
 You will be missing quite a bit of context, though.
 Use the following commands in this case:_
 ```shell
 git clone https://github.com/oktadev/okta-angular-microfrontend-example.git
 cd okta-angular-microfrontend-example